susanBuck/notes/07_SysAdmin/999_PHP_from_CL.md

 The following instructions are Windows-centric, as PHP is installed by default on Mac computers.

-*Before digging into these instructions, confirm you're logged into Windows as a user with **Administrator privileges**.
-This can generally be configured via Control Panel > User Accounts.
-However, it may vary across different Windows versions and you may have to search around Google for further guidance.*
+Before digging into these instructions, confirm you're logged into Windows as a user with **Administrator privileges**.
+This can generally be configured via *Control Panel > User Accounts*.
+However, it may vary across different Windows versions and you may have to search around Google for further guidance.